 Everybody talks about the benefits of green tea, but there are still some of us who simply don’t like the taste of it.
-At SuperFoodsRx, many of us prefer black tea (Earl Grey is a favorite) and we live on it.
+At SuperFoodsRx, some of us prefer black tea and we live on it.
 The truth is, both teas are excellent SuperFoods.

 Many people don’t realize that green, black and oolong tea are all produced from the same shrub, Camellia sinensis, and regular consumption of any and all of them is beneficial to your health.